 If you’d like to learn more about The Method, The Method book, or The Simple Seven book and educational platform, please visit TheSimpleSeven.com website.
 My name is Marlene Veltre.
 Thank you for joining me today.
 Wishing you the best of health.

 The Simple Seven © Marlene Veltre 2016-2019 All rights reserved.
-No portion of this post may be reproduced, distributed, or transmitted in any form or by any means, including recording or other electronic or mechanical methods, without the prior written permission of Marlene Veltre.
+No portion of this post or recording may be reproduced, distributed, or transmitted in any form or by any means, including recording or other electronic or mechanical methods, without the prior written permission of Marlene Veltre.

 The information in this post is to be used for educational purposes only.
 It is not intended to serve as a substitute for professional medical advice or to prevent, cure, or heal any illness or disease.
 You should always see your doctor or health practitioner.